Seeds of Change Conference

 What is the future of agriculture in the Anthropocene?
 While half of the world’s population now live in urbanized areas, the other half reside in rural areas where agriculture provides the main source of livelihood.
 Will the draw of city life continue to drain the globe’s rural hinterlands?
 Or can dignified livelihoods be sustained in rural settings?
 Here, as in most other places, women hold up half the sky—and more.
 Their contributions to agricultural livelihoods often go unrecognised, while their capacities to shape rural futures and build prosperity could be better supported.
 Without more attention being paid to achieving gender equity in rural life the prognosis is dim, both for improving agricultural productivity and community well-being.
 In this lecture I will present some strategies that have been co-developed with rural communities to monitor gender equity from the bottom up and strengthen gender equity in agriculture and post-harvest processing.
 These strategies acknowledge the diverse economic practices that contribute to rural wellbeing and aim to foster those practices that women and men value and aspire to.

-Ms Vicki Wilde (Senior Program Officer, Agricultural Development and Women's Economic Empowerment, Bill & Melinda Gates Foundation) and Dr Jayne Curnow (Social Sciences Research Program Manager, ACIAR) will be presenting on the topic:
+Ms Vicki Wilde (Senior Program Officer, Agricultural Development and Women's Economic Empowerment, Bill & Melinda Gates Foundation) and Dr Jayne Curnow (Social Sciences Research Program Manager, ACIAR) presented on the topic:

 Gender in Agricultural Research for Development as a Driver for Inclusive Transformation.